NeuronRobotics/nrjavaserial/README.md

 Full Eclipse integration, for testing application code against sources.

+RFC 2217 support provided by incorporating the jvser library (see http://github.com/archiecobbs/jvser)

 ##And a bunch of bug fixes##

 Fixed the memory access error that causes OSX to crash the JVM when serial.close() is called